Twilio (TWLO) Beats Stock Market Upswing: What Investors Need to Know

+The most recent trading session ended with Twilio (TWLO) standing at $61.52, reflecting a +0.94% shift from the previouse trading day's closing.
+The stock's change was more than the S&P 500's daily gain of 0.91%.
+On the other hand, the Dow registered a gain of 0.85%, and the technology-centric Nasdaq increased by 1.51%.

-Prior to today's trading, shares of the company had lost 1.86% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 5.32% and the S&P 500's loss of 3.15% in that time.
+The the stock of company has by 0% in the past month, leading the Computer and Technology sector's loss of 4.63% and the S&P 500's loss of 4.2%.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $2.71 per share and a revenue of $4.37 billion, signifying shifts of +10.61% and +5.17%, respectively, from the last year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $2.71 per share and revenue of $4.38 billion, which would represent changes of +10.61% and +5.37%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Twilio.
-Recent revisions tend to reflect the latest near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Any recent changes to analyst estimates for Twilio should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has remained steady.
-Twilio is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+Twilio is currently sporting a Zacks Rank of #2 (Buy).

-Looking at valuation, Twilio is presently trading at a Forward P/E ratio of 22.18.
-This valuation marks a discount compared to its industry's average Forward P/E of 28.63.
+In terms of valuation, Twilio is currently trading at a Forward P/E ratio of 22.53.
+This denotes a discount relative to the industry's average Forward P/E of 29.48.

-It's also important to note that TWLO currently trades at a PEG ratio of 1.13.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-Internet - Software stocks are, on average, holding a PEG ratio of 1.73 based on yesterday's closing prices.
+It's also important to note that TWLO currently trades at a PEG ratio of 1.15.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+The Internet - Software was holding an average PEG ratio of 1.64 at yesterday's closing price.

 The Internet - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 62, putting it in the top 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 70, which puts it in the top 28% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.